 The trade union representative is entitled to time off from work for up to 20 working days per year for participation in courses organised by the trade union.
 Notice of participation in courses of 1-week's duration or more must be given soonest possible, and at least 3 weeks before the start of the course.
 Short-term courses must be notified by at least 1 week before the start of the course.

 Subclause 2.
-Course for newly elected trade union representatives
+Course for newly elected trade union representatives (TekSam)

 Newly elected trade union representatives shall be offered a 2 x 2-day training and cooperation programme.
-Union representatives are entitled to attend such course within the first 18 months of their election.
+Union representatives are entitled to attend such course as soon as possible and no later than 18 months after their election.